CFA Syllabus 2026 (Available): Download Latest Syllabus, Study Material PDF for Level I, II & III Exam

 Mutual Funds and Real Estate

-Changes in Level I Syllabus
+Changes in CFA Syllabus Level 1

-• According to the research, many Level I candidates have mastered various introductory financial concepts during their graduation or early career roles.
+• According to the research, many Level I CFA candidates have mastered various introductory financial concepts during their graduation or early career roles.
 Hence, to avoid duplication and streamline the Level I CFA curriculum, exam conducting authorities have moved some of the content and are now providing it separately as reference material for registered candidates.

-• The content has been moved to pre-read topics such as time and value of money, basic statistics, microeconomics, and introduction to company accounts, etc. which are building blocks for later learning.
+• The content has been moved to pre-read topics such as time and value of money, basic statistics, microeconomics, and introduction to company accounts, etc., which are building blocks for later learning.
 By not directly assessing these topic areas, there is more room for advanced practice concepts and more time for the new practical skills modules.

 • Students who do not have exposure to such concepts, or who simply wish to review materials during their preparation for the Level I CFA exam, can access the content as pre-read materials at no additional charges.
 Registered candidates can also use these materials to get a sense of gaps in their knowledge and assess their readiness for the exam.